wincsw/ENGG1340-Project-Group-188/README.md

   Coding element:
   - Generation of random game sets or events

-     The events and the number of days will be chosen randomly using `rand()` and `srand(time(NULL))`.
+    The events and the number of days will be generated randomly using `rand()` and `srand(time(NULL))`.

+  - Data structures for storing game status

+    Self-defined data structure `event` will be used to store the infomation of the items.

+- Fighting Attackers

+  The event of player being attack and need to fight back.

+  Coding element:
+  - Data structures for storing game status

+    Self-defined data structure `item` will be used to store the infomation of the items.

+  - Dynamic memory management

+    The fighting status (e.g. the tempory HP) will be stored by `new`.
+The memory used to store the fighting status will be freed after the fight ends by `delete`.

-  - Program codes in multiple files
+  - Program codes in multiple file

-    The information of the events and their effects on the player will be stored in a separate file `data_events.cpp`, and access by the header file `data_events.h`.
+    Codes of the fighting mechanism and the attackers are stored in seperate files of `fight.cpp` and `data_attackers.cpp`.

 - Save and Resume gameplay

   Coding element: